| Title: | Chat UI Component for 'shiny' |

 chat_greeting() objects) are set once at init and do not regenerate.

-fresh clone as client.
-This avoids manually creating and configuring
+history wiped is passed as client.
+This avoids manually creating and

 stream <- client$stream_async("Generate a short welcome message.")